pbock/ticket-parser/README.md

 # ticket-parser

 Have you ever travelled with an online ticket from Deutsche Bahn and wondered what information is inside the 2D code?
 This library tells you.
-(Note that it doesn't *read* the image of the Aztec code itself; wrapping around [zxing][zxing] is your best bet for that at the moment.)
+(Note that it doesn't *read* the image of the Aztec code itself; [ZebraCrossing][zebra-crossing] can help with that.)

 ![The Aztec code on a home-printed ticket](images/ticket.jpg)